Cascading/lingual/lingual-client/docs/provider.md

 # Creating

-To add new protocol or format providers, a new Jar library must be created with a 'factory' class and a `provider.properties` file defining how to find and use the factory.
+To add new protocol or format providers, a new Jar library must be created with an optional 'factory' class and a `provider.properties` file defining how to find and use the factory.

+If a factory class is not provided, the `extends` property must be used to specify an existing provider that these properties will ammend.

 # Detail

     cascading.bind.provider.names=
     cascading.bind.provider.[provider_name].platforms=

-    cascading.bind.provider.[provider_name].factory.classname=
+    # one or the other
+    cascading.bind.provider.[provider_name].factory.classname=[classname]
+    cascading.bind.provider.[provider_name].extends=[provider_name]

     # define protocols differentiated by properties
     cascading.bind.provider.[provider_name].protocol.names=